fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7b.md

 Every field of the form has its own state.
 In order to keep the state of the form synchronized with the data provided by the user, we have to register an appropriate <i>onChange</i> handler for each of the <i>input</i> elements.

-Let's define our own custom _useField_ hook, that simplifies the state management of the form:
+Let's define our own custom _useField_ hook that simplifies the state management of the form:

 ```js
 const useField = (type) => {